cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 of executing the VDAF.
 Any procedure is acceptable as long as the following conditions are met:

-1. To ensure robustness of the computation, the Aggregators MUST NOT reveal the verification key to the Clients.
+1. To ensure the computation is verifiably correct, the Aggregators MUST NOT reveal the verification key to the Clients.
 Otherwise, a malicious Client might be able to exploit knowledge of this key to craft an invalid report that would be accepted by the Aggregators.

 1. To ensure privacy of the measurements, the Aggregators MUST commit to the verification key prior to processing reports generated by Clients.